scipioni/poseplay/.kilocode/workflows/openspec-update-proposal.md

-update acceptance criteria for this proposal
+update spec and tasks for this proposal